-The fancy lip balms which come in a variety of colours may not be of any use in a Himalayan trek.
+The fancy lip balms which come in a variety of colors may not be of any use in a Himalayan trek.

-Personal favourite – Vaseline or Himalayan lip balm has proved to be quite effective during treks.
+Personal favorite – Vaseline or Himalayan lip balm has proved to be quite effective during treks.

 Ideally, prefer to buy the following from the nearby departmental store or a supermarket.
 If you don’t have time for it, then alternatively you can buy it from Amazon as well.

 Essential while overnight trekking.
 Most of the times, you just have a hole in the ground to carry out nature calls.
 Water will be either too cold or unavailable.
 In that case, who do you turn to?
 Welcome toilet paper.